Black Friday phone deals 2018: $600 Note 9, $320 Galaxy S9, $300 gift card

-Black Friday deals are beginning to crop up for Samsung phones as premium as the Note 9 and Galaxy S9, to cheaper models you can buy for under $100.
+There are some generous Black Friday deals already cropping up for Samsung phones as premium as the Note 9 and Galaxy S9, to more humble models you can buy for under $100.
 This is just the beginning, so you should expect even more offers from now through Cyber Monday.
 Promotions range from discounts to gift cards.

 Black Friday always falls on the day after Thanksgiving -- this year that's Friday, Nov.
-23. These days, sales tend to get going around Nov.
-16, and sometimes earlier.
-We'll update this often with even more Black Friday phone deals as they appear.
+23. The sales start as early as Nov.
+16. We'll update this often with even more Black Friday phone deals as they appear.
+You have a plenty of options, so let's dig in!

 Just so you know:

 - The deals below are current as of Nov.
-9, and include Target, Amazon and Best Buy.
+13, and include Samsung.com, Target, Amazon and Best Buy.
 Times are local unless otherwise specified.

 - CNET may get a share of revenue from the sale of the products featured on this page.